-- Those who suffer from the flu or other acute viral infections
+- Those who have the flu or other acute viral infections

-- People with oxidative stress or an high level of homocysteine or lipoproteins
+- People with oxidative stress or a high level of homocysteine or lipoproteins

 - Patients with psychiatric disorders

-- Those who want to reduce free radicals using an antioxidant
+- Those who want to reduce the free radicals with an antioxidant

-- Those who have liver, kidneys, or heart disease
+- Those who have liver, kidneys, or heart diseases

 - People with different forms of epilepsy